Improve client retention with multi-touch attribution

 But don’t obsess over tracking every single thing.
 For offline events, you can actually set up tracking.
 You’ll have to sort of do it manually and then and then marry it with your online data.
 But you can track offline as well for leads that you get for your clients through offline events.
 So collect the right data for your funnel or your client’s funnel.

-So as you’re setting up the campaign, really think about the funnel and collect the right data.
+As you’re setting up the campaign, really think about the funnel and collect the right data.
 The three data points you really need, you need the timestamp because you can’t have a chronology of events.
 You can’t have a first and last unless you’re collecting the timestamp.
 And then you really need to connect the referring URL and the landing page URL.
 And the reason that you want both referring URL and the landing page URL for those visits is the referring URL, if it’s not direct, you actually have something there that you can use and you can use in your channel definitions that we’ll get into in a moment.

-So the full string, the referral, whether it’s from like web referral, a listing site, or something else, a directory for a local business you’re marketing on behalf of, you can capture that there.
+The full string, the referral, whether it’s from like web referral, a listing site, or something else, a directory for a local business you’re marketing on behalf of, you can capture that there.
 And then the landing page URL is really useful for certain visits that come from your efforts that you can control with UTM tags.
 So emails, the biggest one that comes to mind, where UTMs or any other landing page parameters that you put in an email link, they will show up in this touchpoint and then you can use those to define your definitions as well for channels.

-So those are really the three data points you need.
+Those are really the three data points you need.
 So an example of an offline sort of dataset, timestamp is fairly consistent across all online and offline interactions.
 But for referring URL and landing page URLs, really what you’re trying to get there is the actual source of the visit.

 So just think as you’re defining your channels, your online channels will use referring URL and landing page parameters but your offline interactions or channels, I should say, you need to figure out a naming convention and make sure that you understand what’s offline and what’s online.
 But really, those two condense into one to give you the source of the actual interaction with your brand.

-And then I have some bonus data points.
+Then I have some bonus data points.
 As you get into attribution and you begin collecting this for your clients, you can actually get a lot more data and you can slice and dice this in different ways.
 So imagine that sample report we went over earlier where you have the channels on the left and you’re attributing those and looking at different single touch models to really learn about the buyer’s journey, you can do the same thing with CTAs and offer types.

 If you’re using something like CallRail where we natively track phone calls and forms, you don’t have to worry about this.
 But if you’re going to sort of build your system, you will need to figure out how to assign cookie values with that data, the data that we need, the timestamp, the referring, and the landing, in addition to the user ID of course.
 And then for lead capture touches, you really just want to retrieve the first touch values from that cookie you set and then just pass those in hidden fields.